Keiskamma Altarpiece

 The first layer of the Keiskamma Altarpiece

-Medium: Collaborative embroidery and mixed media on masonite.
-The first layer of the Keiskamma Altarpiece shows the crucifixion reworked …
+The first layer of the Keiskamma Altarpiece shows the crucifixion reworked through the experience of the Hamburg, South Africa, community. …

 | Item Title | The first layer of the Keiskamma Altarpiece |